 How Much Can You Save If You Max Out Your Contributions?

-Assuming an 8% return, after 35 years you’d have almost 4 million dollars (calculator):
+Assuming an 8% return, after 35 years you’d have over 5 million dollars (calculator):

 That’s a lot of money!
 Admittedly, most people aren’t going to be able to max out their retirement accounts each and every year, but imagine if you did?
 How about even trying to contribute half of that?
-Contributing $11,500 every year would lead to almost $2 million!
+Contributing $12,500 every year would lead to over $2 million!

 Start Early And Invest What You Can